 May invites sharing and extending ideas

 May invites gentle reflection and celebration.
-As children grow more confident with routines, stories, and language, this is a time to bring ideas together and share understanding.
+As children grow more confident with routines, stories, and language, this month is a perfect time to bring ideas together and share understanding.

 Meaningful Moments in May